zoran-php/fernet-ts/README.md

 # fernet-ts

-Fernet algorithm implementation written in Typescript (Web version only, not compatible with Node.js).
+Fernet algorithm implementation written in Typescript (Compatible with browsers, Deno 1.11+, Node.js 19+ and maybe other runtimes).

 This implementation is interoperable with Python version of Fernet.
 Encrypted text in this Typescript implementation can be decrypted using Python Fernet library and vice versa.